clokep/relapse/docs/openid.md

 Gitea is, like Github, not an OpenID provider, but just an OAuth2 provider.

 The [`/user` API endpoint](https://try.gitea.io/api/swagger#/user/userGetCurrent) can be used to retrieve information on the authenticated user.
-As the Synapse login mechanism needs an attribute to uniquely identify users, and that endpoint does not return a `sub` property, an alternative `subject_claim` has to be set.
+As the Relapse login mechanism needs an attribute to uniquely identify users, and that endpoint does not return a `sub` property, an alternative `subject_claim` has to be set.

 1. Create a new application.
-2. Add this Callback URL: `[synapse public baseurl]/_synapse/client/oidc/callback`
+2. Add this Callback URL: `[relapse public baseurl]/_relapse/client/oidc/callback`

-Synapse config:
+Relapse config:

 ```yaml
 oidc_providers: